DAsh0244/Plotting_applet/README.md

 # Plotting Applet
-####WIP python based plotting application
+#####WIP python based plotting application
-...its a mess right now...

-Not even close to done.. and i've broken it again.... so yeah...
+Its a mess right now...the markdown is more nice than the actual thing itself at this point.

 ## Main things:
 Designed for ease of use amongst the non-programmers out there, the main focus was developing